We Are The Warriors

 FILMMAKERS

-Megan is a writer, editor, teacher, and writing mentor.
+Megan (Producer/Director) is a writer, editor, teacher, and writing mentor.
 She earned her Master’s Degree in cultural reporting at New York University, and since then has written regularly about film, theater, and social issues for the Portland Phoenix, Dispatch, The Chart and other journals.
 Her recent publications include Persephone in the Late Anthropocene, a collection of poetry exploring environmental crisis and the nature of story itself; and Booker's Point, an oral history-inspired portrait-in-verse about an old Maine woodsman and his home on Ell Pond.
 She also wrote and co-directed the short film Carrying Place, an allegory about cultural amnesia that was featured as part of Best of the Maine International Film Festival and screened on Maine Public Television; and she shares writer-director credit on the immersive film installation She Dives Down, about the fluid nature of narrative.

 CREW

-Co-Producer/Assistant Editor/Camera
+Producer/Assistant Editor/Camera

 Joanna Weaver is an editor and grant writer for Sunlight Media Collective.
-Her recent post-production work includes the documentary short Kihtahkomikumon (Our Land) - #IsLandBack in Passamaquoddy Territory, and the upcoming Sunlight Media documentary This River is Our Relative.
-Originally from Gouldsboro, Maine, Joanna now lives in southwestern Colorado and is producing a film about the impact of storytelling.
+Her recent work includes co-directing and editing "This River is Our Relative" and editing "Kihtahkomikumon (Our Land) - #IsLandBack in Passamaquoddy Territory."
+Originally from Gouldsboro, Maine, Joanna now lives in southwestern Colorado and is producing an independent film about the impact of storytelling.

 Associate Producer

 Sierra Henries (Chaubunagungamaug Nipmuck) is a birch bark artist and member of Sunlight Media Collective living at the intersection of Passamaquoddy & Penobscot homelands (Sullivan, Maine).
 Her work has allowed her to participate in Indigenous arts events throughout New England, the Deep South, and Canada.
-She is a production assistant in Sunlight Media's film Kihtahkomikumon (Our Land) - #IsLandBack in Passamaquoddy Territory, and videographer and consulting editor in the production of their upcoming film "This River is Our Relative".
+She is a videographer and consulting editor for Sunlight Media Collective’s film "This River is Our Relative” and a production assistant for "Kihtahkomikumon (Our Land) - #IsLandBack in Passamaquoddy Territory."

-Additional Camera
+Additional Camera & Audio

 David Huot